wangchulab/SESTARpp/README.md

 # SESTAR++
 SESTAR++ for selenopeptide searching.
-The main program with user-friendly GUI and a simple guide of usage and data interpreting are available.
+The main program with user-friendly GUI are available.

 # Environment
 Windows, .Net Framwork 4.7.2 and Microsoft Visual C++ 2015-2019 Redistributable (x86) are required.